Support Page Content

 A Note Regarding Interim Policy Track 1 – Federal Mandated Hearing Process

 - Track 1 of the Interim Policy, which applies the Federal Regulations, will involve live hearings with mandatory Hearing Advisors who will conduct the cross-examination of the Parties.
 The hearing will be facilitated by a Hearing Officer, who will monitor decorum and assess the appropriateness of the questions.
 The CSU will provide trained Hearing Advisors if either complainant or respondent do not have one available.

 Sacramento State remains committed to supporting a safe and equitable campus environment as we move forward with these new regulations issued by the federal government.
 The Office for Equal Opportunity will continue to work and collaborate to provide supportive measures and other services in our processes for our campus community.

-- Employees still have a duty to report potential incidents of sexual misconduct, sexual harassment, dating and domestic violence and stalking to the Office for Equal Opportunity, unless they are specifically exempt under CSU policy.
+- Employees still have a duty to report potential incidents of sexual misconduct, sexual harassment, sexual exploitation, dating and domestic violence and stalking to the Office for Equal Opportunity, unless they are specifically exempt under CSU policy.

-- Regardless of which process, or whether a case meets criteria for an investigation, the Office for Equal Opportunity team will continue providing supportive measures and other services, conduct intakes relating to reports and complaints of sex- and gender-based misconduct, and coordinate with other campus offices on issues of discrimination, harassment (including sexual harassment), sexual misconduct, dating/domestic violence, stalking, and discrimination/harassment based retaliation.
+- Regardless of which process, or whether a case meets criteria for an investigation, the Office for Equal Opportunity team will continue providing supportive measures and other services, conduct intakes relating to reports and complaints of sex- and gender-based misconduct, and coordinate with other campus offices on issues of discrimination, harassment (including sexual harassment), sexual misconduct, sexual exploitation, dating/domestic violence, stalking, and discrimination/harassment based retaliation.